capturethenarrative/capturethenarrative.github.io/prizegiving.md

 ---
 layout: sitepage
-title: PRIZEGIVING
+title: 2025 PRIZEGIVING
 subTitle:
 ---

 # WHEN & WHERE

-Friday OCTOBER 31, 12:00PM to 4:00PM

-LEVEL 4, 210 GEORGE STREET, SYDNEY NSW 2000
+This event took place on Friday OCTOBER 31 2025.

-# WHAT TO EXPECT
+# WHAT HAPPENED

-The event will open with a short networking session, followed by short remarks from our organising committee, Dean of Engineering at UNSW Prof. Julien Epps, and from our sponsor M&C Saatchi World Services.
+The event opened with a short networking session, followed by short remarks from our organising committee, Dean of Engineering at UNSW Prof. Julien Epps, and from our sponsor M&C Saatchi World Services.

-Then, each of our four finalist teams will present how they approached the competition challenge to our panel of 3 judges, who will have the opportunity to ask questions after each presentation.
-Each team will have 7 minutes to present, followed by 5 minutes of Q&A.
+Then, each of our four finalist teams presented how they approached the competition challenge to our panel of 3 judges, who had the opportunity to ask questions after each presentation.
+Each team had 7 minutes to present, followed by 5 minutes of Q&A.

-Following this, there will be a break during which the judges will deliberate to order the teams from 1st to 3rd place (equal).
-This will then be followed by remarks from Prof. Debi Ashenden, Director of the UNSW Institute for Cyber Security, as well as our sponsor Day of AI Australia.
+Following this, there was a break during which the judges deliberated to order the teams from 1st to 3rd place (equal).
+This was then followed by remarks from Prof. Debi Ashenden, Director of the UNSW Institute for Cyber Security, as well as our sponsor Day of AI Australia.

-Finally, we will announce the winners and award prizes to the teams.
+Finally, we announced the winners and awarded prizes to the teams.

-We will conclude with a networking session with canapés and a selection of drinks.
+We concluded with a networking session with canapés and a selection of drinks.

 # PRIZES

- - First Place: $5,000 AUD
+ - First Place: $5,000 AUD - won by Team CtN_QUT
- - Second Place: $2,500 AUD
+ - Second Place: $2,500 AUD - won by Team 3K+J+L
- - Third Place (equal): $1,500 AUD
+ - Third Place (equal): $1,500 AUD - won by Team chatisthisreal
- - Third Place (equal): $1,500 AUD
+ - Third Place (equal): $1,500 AUD - won by Team Trust Me Bro
- - "Real-World Engagement Award": $500 AUD
+ - "Real-World Engagement Award": $500 AUD - won by Team Infinite Monkey Theorem

-All finalist teams will receive a certificate of achievement as well as an evening's hotel accommodation in Sydney on the night of 31 October 2025 to attend the prizegiving event.
-Teams located outside of Sydney will also be offered economy-class return flights to Sydney for the prizegiving event.
+All finalist teams received a certificate of achievement as well as an evening's hotel accommodation in Sydney on the night of 31 October 2025 to attend the prizegiving event.
+Teams located outside of Sydney were also offered economy-class return flights to Sydney for the prizegiving event.

 # JUDGES